 Do you see ‘stages’ in your poetry over the years, either in form or content?

-‘Most of my short poems, ten lines or fewer, were written in the 70’s and 80’s.
-Now I can easily fill a page, but/and prefer that as a maximum length.
-Otherwise I create a series, or have numbered parts appear on different pages.’
+‘Most of my short poems (ten lines or fewer) were written in the 70’s and 80’s.
+Some of these appeared in Dorothy Livesay’s last anthology, Woman’s Eye—12 BC poets (Air, 1974-75).
+Now I can easily fill a page.
+I prefer one page as a maximum length.
+Otherwise I usually create a series, or have numbered parts appear on different pages.’

 What are you working on now?

 ‘I have several manuscripts underway.
 For example, Whatever Happened to Fran Workman?
 This could be answered with sub-titles: (1) Ten Lines or Fewer (2) Retro (spective) or (3) In Argentina.
 Or Whatever Happened, etc could be a sub-title for three different works.’

 When did you start your own press, and why?

 ‘Horse of Course Press was a name that I couldn’t resist in 2006.
 One manuscript was produced that year.
 Two chapbooks have their ISBNs.
 I’m bored with self-publishing.
 Love it when publishers ‘knock on my door’.
 It has happened.’